OMCHOKSI108/FastAPI-Stock-data-/README.md

 ## Features

 The API includes background data fetching for subscribed stocks, in-memory caching for performance, and support for multiple data providers.
-It offers endpoints for health checks, retrieving all quotes, individual stock quotes, on-demand fetching, subscription management, and historical data retrieval.
+It offers endpoints for health checks, retrieving all quotes, individual stock quotes, on-demand fetching, subscription management, historical data retrieval, and cryptocurrency price data from Binance.

 ## Installation